CPFF – About Us

 The CPFF lobbyist worked in support of proposed legislation on presumptive cancer and communicable diseases during the spring session in 1983.
 Unfortunately these issues would both be defeated this year.
 Even with defeat, these important pieces of legislation were re-worked and lobbied numerous times, over twenty years, before they would be successfully enacted.
 In 2002 Colorado fire fighters received presumptive legislation for Hepatitis C diagnosis under Senate Bill 02-006.
 In 2007, the CPFF lobbying efforts would be successful again in obtaining presumptive cancer coverage as House Bill 06-1008 was signed into law.
 Lobbying was then and still is the primary avenue used to advocate on behalf of professional fire fighters.
 Those priorities include worker’s compensation, pension benefits, health and safety issues, that affect fire fighters.

-In 2013, the CPFF accomplished it’s number one legislative priory by passing a collective bargaining, meet and confer with mandatory recognition, and political rights Bill.
+In 2013, the CPFF accomplished it’s number one legislative priority by passing a collective bargaining, meet and confer with mandatory recognition, and political rights Bill.

 On June 5th 2013, Gov. John Hickenlooper signed into law Senate Bill 25, to give firefighters political rights protection, a mandatory seat at the table on safety issues and a collective bargaining process across the state of Colorado.
-Mike Rogers, President of the Colorado International Association of firefighters issued the following statement:
+Mike Rogers, President of the Colorado Professional Fire Fighters issued the following statement:

 We were very pleased to attend a bill signing with Governor Hickenlooper on SB 25 that finally gives political rights, a seat at the table and a collective bargaining process to all firefighters across the state of Colorado.
 We worked collaboratively with the Governor’s office and other stakeholders to craft a bill that works for everyone and that protects the safety and livelihoods of our first responders.
 We look forward to working closely with the Governor’s office moving forward as we implement the bill and very much would like to thank his office for their support, their collaboration, and their willingness to negotiate and come up with a solution.

-The CPFF is a State organization comprised of active and retired fire fighters working on behalf of over 4,000 members in the state.
+The CPFF is a State organization comprised of active and retired fire fighters working on behalf of 56 locals and over 4,800 members in the state.
 The primary focus is to develop, promote, and support issues that have a direct impact on the membership: political activity drives the majority of the work.

 The fire service is a time-honored, respected profession in the eyes of the public; therefore, fire fighter support and or endorsement of a candidate or issue brings that credibility and respect along as well.
 This is why fire fighters have been involved in political action for 90 years.
 The IAFF and CPFF will continue to be active participants in the process, working for improvements in the fire service, for current fire fighters and generations to come.